Today, we discuss one essential element under a social psychological approach : The GROUP

 Usually, before making a collective decision, a group is created, either over a long period (e.g. a sports team in a club) either ephemerally (e.g. a team for a call for projects).
 So, what’s a group?

 During our life we will belong to many groups.
-They may be our family, our sports team, our work team, our reading group, etc. They can be of different sizes and of various fields.
+They may be our family, our sports team, our work team etc. They can be of different sizes and of various fields.

-One of the pioneers who studied the group is Kurt Lewin (in 1947) (1).
+One of the pioneers who studied it’s Kurt Lewin (in 1947) (1).
 He perceives the group as an entity with its own dynamics.
-In other words, a group isn’t a set of people but a interdependence between these people.
+In other words, it is not a set of people but a interdependence between these people.
 Even though this definition is interesting, there is a more up to date way of conceiving the group, it is the way we will discuss now.

 Eventually, belonging to a group plays a fundamental role in our social identity.

 Why?
-Because belonging to social groups is what people seek to display and reinforce a positive image of themselves.
+Because belonging to social unit is what people seek to display and reinforce a positive image of themselves.

 This view of the group, can explain phenomena such as social cohesion, performance and leadership.
 Let’s discuss together the notions of group cohesion and leadership.

-It’s Michael Hogg (in 1995) (3) who explains that the cohesion of a group is built on a shared perception that the members have of the group.
+It’s Michael Hogg (in 1995) (3) who explains that the cohesion of a group is built on a shared perception that the members have of it.
 This perception takes place following the process of self-categorization.
 What about that?

-In fact, each member must feel included and must want to include himself / herself in the same group.
+In fact, each member must feel included and must want to include himself / herself.
 This group will then be distinct from the other groups present in society.
 The distinction with the other groups is made by 2 phenomena.

-The first, which, as we have seen above, is categorical belonging.
+As we have seen above, the first one is categorical belonging.
 The second phenomenon is a little more complicated to grasp.
 (Hang on!)

-The cohesion will be all the more stronger that the members of the group will conform to the prototype.
+The cohesion will be all the more stronger that the members will conform to the prototype.

 Warning!
 It is the degree of prototypicality that causes the attraction for a person in a group, not its personal characteristics.
 Example : in a creative work team, a moderately creative member will most likely be attracted to the most creative, and therefore the most prototypical, of the group.